Mixing time for an epidemic model on graphs with external sources of infection: Abstract

 \section{Abstract}

-{We study the mixing time of the noisy SIS (Susceptible-Infected-Susceptible) model on graphs.
-The noisy SIS model is a variant of the standard SIS model, which allows individuals to become infected not just due to contacts with infected individuals but also due to external noise.
-We show that, under strong external noise, the mixing time is of order $O(n \log n)$.
-Additionally, we demonstrate that the mixing time on random graphs, namely Erd{\"o}s--R{\'e}nyi graphs, regular multigraphs, and Galton--Watson trees, is also of order $O(n \log n)$ with high probability. }
+We study the mixing time of a Susceptible--Infected--Susceptible (SIS) model on graphs with external sources of infection, which we refer to as the noisy SIS model.
+Under suitable assumptions on the parameters of the dynamics, we show that the mixing time is of the order $\Theta(n\log n)$ with respect to the number of vertices $n$.
+We further investigate the model on random graph families, including Erd{\"o}s--R{\'e}nyi graphs, random regular multigraphs, and Galton--Watson trees.
+By identifying high-probability structural properties of these graphs and conditioning on typical realizations, we prove that the mixing time remains of order $\Theta(n\log n)$ with high probability.